 High traffic alone isn’t always good.
 If you get lots of visitors and they don’t buy, your revenue per click goes down.

-This ratio based on actual sales is what will largely determine whether or not you move up the ranks for the keywords you are targeting, thus effectively playing a huge part of Amazon SEO in itself.
+This ratio of actual sales in relation to traffic is a key part of Amazon SEO and is what makes the required page optimization different compared to optimization for a traditional search engine like Google.
+You conversion rate will largely determine whether or not you move up the ranks for the keywords you are targeting, thus ultimately needing to be key focus of Amazon listing optimization itself.

 - Product Images